 It should also be praised and noted that this is a directorial debut by Nick Rowland.
 For a directional feature, it’s most certainly an outstanding achievement.
 Nick Rowland, as a director, has delivered a film where the tones are entirely dark and gritty with an unpredictable plot.
 There is most certainly a freshness and creativity in this film, unlike anything I’ve seen in cinema in quite some time.

 Overall, as the credits rolled, I was left feeling extremely impressed with this film.
 It had great performances and a gritty plot, unlike anything I’ve seen in some time in the cinema.
 The filming styles are significant in delivering tension from the leading characters, and the story is unpredictable.
 For a directional debut, I’m impressed and naturally look forward to what else is to come from director Nick Rowland.

-Calm With Horses (2019) IS AVAILABLE ON DVD FROM NOVEMBER 4TH!
+Calm With Horses (2019) IS NOW AVAILABLE ON DVD!